 3. Explore the land of surf and sand at Klebang

 Located along the Malacca Strait this coastal town just a two-hour drive away from Kuala Lumpur has some unique attractions making it one of the top places to visit in Malacca.
 The Klebang beach is a nice place to take a leisurely stroll, play in the sand and enjoy kite flying with the kids.
 Do not miss on sipping the delicious coconut shake while gazing at a pretty sunset.
+It is the best place in melaka to visit.

 Must-visit Attractions: The Submarine Museum (offers a chance to visit a real submarine converted to a museum), Pantai Klebang Sand Dunes (stunningly beautiful stretch of white sand dunes changing hues with the setting sun.
 Adventure enthusiast can indulge in sand-boarding)